xtuml/bridgepoint/doc-bridgepoint/notes/9717_interface_msg/9717_interface_msg_dnt.md

 7.2  This implementation is affected by an existing bug [2.4].
 The safest workaround is for users to save activity editor changes before performing any structural work.

+7.3  The BP Application launch for use during development is switched back to not ask the user about clearing the workspace at each launch.
+If the user wants to clear the workspace they will do it manually.

 ### 8. User Documentation

 None.